Counterpart International: History

-The organization was established in 1965 as the Foundation of the People of the South Pacific (FSP) by an Australian Marist missionary priest, Father Stanley Hosie, and actress Betty Bryant.
-Ms. Silverstein and Father Hosie focused on supporting communities in the remote and often-overlooked islands of the South Pacific.
+The organization was established in 1965 as the Foundation of the People of the South Pacific (FSP) by an Australian Marist missionary priest, Father Stanley Hosie, and actress Betty Bryant Silverstein.
+They focused on supporting communities in the remote and often-overlooked islands of the South Pacific.
 In 1968, the organization began receiving funding from the United States Agency for International Development (USAID).
 During the 1970s, FSP obtained more grants to expand its staff and to transition its field offices into indigenous, independent NGOs that were locally staffed.
 FSP improved on the model of international aid by providing institutions in the South Pacific with skills to rebuild infrastructure, develop sustainable solutions to poverty, and facilitate economic growth.

 In 1992, (USAID) tapped the organization to "go global" and help determine a role for U.S. non-governmental organizations (NGOs) in the former Soviet Union.
 At this time, the organization's name was changed to Counterpart International to better reflect an expanded mission.

 Programs and goals

 Counterpart International currently has programs in governance and civil society, resilient food systems, women's empowerment, and climate resiliency.
 Gender equity and social inclusion have been guiding principles at Counterpart since its founding.
-The organization's programs bring marginalized groups into civic life, supporting their ability to influence decisions that affect their lives.
+The organization's programs bring marginalized groups into civic life, supporting their ability to influence decisions that affect their lives..